By Rabbi Chaim Stern

 what death has touched.

-Although many mistakenly attribute the poem to Yehuda Halevi (d.1141), it was in fact written in the 20th century by Rabbi Chaim Stern (1930-2001) of Brooklyn, New York.
-(See here for more info)
+Casey Gauntt claims that many mistakenly attribute the poem to Yehuda Halevi (d.1141), and that it was in fact written in the 20th century by Rabbi Chaim Stern (1930-2001) of Brooklyn, New York.